-Heart 'n Home Volunteer Training is a one day, on-site event that includes eight hours of education and information as specified by the Medicare Hospice Conditions of Participation and best practices from the National Hospice & Palliative Care.
-Each section of Heart 'n Home Volunteer Training is taught by an expert in that area and includes Heart 'n Home Nurses, Social Workers, Spiritual Care Provider (Chaplains), and Volunteer Coordinators.
-Click here to view a Volunteer Training Agenda.
+If you want to add value to someone’s life, simply by being present, you should attend a Heart ‘n Home Volunteer Training.
+At Heart ‘n Home we LOVE our Volunteers!
+We utilize and value our specially trained, caring Volunteers that are capable of assisting the people we serve.
+We would be unable to meet all of the needs of our patients, families, and community without the skillful hearts and hands of our Volunteers.
+Heart ‘n Home Volunteer Training is a one day, on-site event that includes eight hours of education and information as specified by the Medicare Hospice Conditions of Participation and best practices from the National Hospice & Palliative Care.
+Each section of Heart ‘n Home Volunteer Training is taught by an expert in that area and includes Heart ‘n Home Nurses, Social Workers, Spiritual Care Provider (Chaplains), and Volunteer Coordinators.

 All Volunteers are required to attend the Introduction to Volunteer Services and Communication sections of the Heart ‘n Home Volunteer Training.
 Individuals that plan to volunteer with patients and families must complete the entire 8 hours of training.
 If you are interested in being a Volunteer, but are unable to attend an on-site training, contact your local office to make special arrangements for web-based education.